Dilip Kumar Patnaik: Honours and decorations

 During his career, Dilip Kumar Patnaik has been awarded the Vayu Sena Medal (Gallantry) for his contribution in Kargil War and Ati Vishisht Seva Medal in 2020.

 Personal life

-Dilip Kumar Patnaik is married to Mrs Anuradha Patnaik who is President of Air Force Wives Welfare Association (Regional).
-The couple is blessed with a son named Bramhtej Patnaik.
+Dilip Kumar Patnaik is married to Mrs Anuradha Patnaik who was the regional President of the Air Force Wives Welfare Association.

+Political career

+Patnaik along with former IAS topper Hrusikesh Panda and former Joint Secretary of Rajya Sabha Ramakanta Das joined the Bharatiya Janata Party in Odisha ahead of 2024 Indian general election as well as 2024 Odisha Legislative Assembly election.